Donating Hair For Wigs

 Donating hair for wigs at Beverly May Hair Salon

-We often get approached by incredibly generous people asking about hair donations for wigs, whether we are accepting donations and what the donation process is.
+We often get approached by incredibly generous people asking about hair donations for wigs.
+They want to know what the donation process is and whether we are accepting donations.

 The answer is a resounding yes!
 We cut hair for wig donations, and our hairdressers love to be a part of it.
 We see so many women who are experiencing hair loss for a range of reasons, from cancer treatments to Alopecia.
 These incredible life changing programs are an honourable cause to donate your hair to!